 A good option is someone who has relevance, reach, and resonance.
 They should have an audience that directly overlaps with yours in some shape or form.
 For example, if you’re selling beauty products, fashion bloggers are excellent influencers.
 If you’re selling workout gear, YouTube yoga instructors are going to be a good match.
 If you’re selling small business accounting services, you want to partner with motivational speakers and consultants with large followings.

 It’s also smart to gather intel on pricing during this phase.
-There are some resources on the internet that will give you a basic ballpark estimate of what it costs to work with someone based on their followers and niche, but you’ll ultimately have to ask each individual influencer for their rate.
+There are some resources on the internet that will give you a basic ballpark estimate of what it costs to work with someone based on their followers and niche, but you’ll ultimately have to ask each individual influencer marketing platforms for their rate.
 This will give you a feel for what the cost is.

 Armed with a shortlist of potential influencers and how much they cost, you can set a budget for your influencer marketing strategy.

-Many brands include influencer marketing as a line item in their larger marketing budget, while other companies create an entirely separate budget just for this investment.
+Many brands include influencer marketing works as a line item in their larger marketing budget, while other companies create an entirely separate budget just for this investment.
 It’s up to you to decide how you want to proceed, but do make sure you’re accounting for the cost in an accurate manner on the front end.

 Consistency and cohesion are so important in influencer marketing.
 It’s not enough to mail a product to an influencer and ask them to make a post about it.
 You need to collaborate with them to ensure that they’re delivering the message you want.

-The tricky part about influencer marketing is that you have two sides to please.
+The tricky part about influencer marketing campaign is that you have two sides to please.
 You have a specific message that you want to deliver, while the influencer has their own personal brand, personality, and flavor.
 These two must be melded in a way that doesn’t compromise your brand’s message or the authenticity of the influencer.
 (And it’s for this reason that it’s so important to partner with the right influencer for your brand – not just the person with the most followers.)

 Once you have your message figured out, you can begin contacting influencers and making a pitch.
 Depending on how big they are, you may have to sell them on why they should work with you.
 (If they’re small and looking for more opportunities, they might start selling themselves to you.)
 You’ll have to sort of feel out the interaction to get an idea of who has the leverage in the situation.